High Net Worth Divorce and Dissolution

 Usually, after the value of a business is determined, the spouse who runs it can buy out the other spouse's interest in the enterprise so that the spouse receives the value but does not retain an interest in the business.

 The court may deviate from the child support guidelines when calculating support in high net worth cases.
 Moreover, the spousal support that must be paid in this type of divorce is partly dependent on the court's evaluation of the couple’s lifestyle during the marriage.
-When the marital lifestyle was luxurious, the other spouse may require significant spousal support until he or she is self-sufficient.Contact a San Mateo County Attorney to Discuss a Family Law Matter
+When the marital lifestyle was luxurious, the other spouse may require significant spousal support until he or she is self-sufficient.Contact a High Net Worth Divorce Lawyer in the San Francisco Area

-At Lerner Poole, our lawyers are Certified Family Law Specialists who have accumulated over 50 years of combined experience.
+At Lerner Poole & Stewart, LLP, our lawyers are Certified Family Law Specialists who have accumulated over 50 years of combined experience.
 We have handled many family law matters, including child custody, child support, and property division, for clients in communities throughout the Bay Area, including the San Mateo County communities of Redwood City, Burlingame, and Menlo Park.
-Our lawyers can work with knowledgeable experts like appraisers and forensic accountants to trace and determine the extent of your high-value assets.
+Our San Francisco high net worth divorce attorneys can work with knowledgeable experts like appraisers and forensic accountants to trace and determine the extent of your high-value assets.
 Attorney Stacey Poole has a master's degree in tax, which can be particularly helpful when considering the consequences of property division and reimbursement.
-Contact us at 415-391-6000 or via our online form to schedule an appointment to explore your options.
+Contact us at (415) 391-6000 or via our online form to schedule an appointment to explore your options.